Stall applications

 3. Work the inbox

 Applications land in a single inbox showing business name, contact, requested category and their answers.
 You can add private organiser notes, and every application is either accepted, declined or left pending while you balance the line-up.
-Traders can withdraw their own applications too.

-4. Accept — and get paid
+4. Accept, and get paid

-The trader also receives a claim link so they can manage their stall details — see the trader-side guide, Claiming your stall.
+The trader also receives a claim link so they can manage their stall details.
+See the trader-side guide, Claiming your stall.

-5. Place them on the plan
+6. Place them on the plan